Kumar-sushant-Singh/LifeSaver-AI/project-description.md

 - Creating accountability through visual deadline tracking
 - Making productivity advice personalized, not generic

-LifeSaver AI is designed as a scalable productivity solution that demonstrates how AI can proactively help users plan, prioritize, and complete tasks before deadlines.
-The architecture is deployment-ready and can be extended with cloud services for large-scale use.
+LifeSaver AI demonstrates how generative AI can proactively assist users in planning, prioritizing, and completing tasks before deadlines are missed.
+By combining intelligent scheduling, AI-powered guidance, and real-time productivity insights, the application helps users make better decisions and stay on track.
+The architecture is designed to support future enhancements such as calendar synchronization, cloud storage, and user authentication.